 Next, you’ll cut those sections going against the grain into strips as thin as you can get them.
 Cutting the strips against the grain will give the final product a more tender bite.

 To make beef and broccoli at home, simply pull out your largest sauté pan and do a little pan-searing.

 Add the beef to the pan (nonstick really comes in handy here) and let it sear for 2 minutes.
 Don’t be tempted to jostle it.
 It’s super busy right now.
 Developing flavor.
 Then, you’ll flip it and sear it for another 2 minutes or so, and that’s all there is to it.
 The beef is done.
 Now, on to the broccoli.

-If you’ll direct your attention above to the beautiful sauté pan, you’ll notice that it comes equipped with a lid.
-That is because we will be steaming the broccoli.
-After the meat goes out, beef broth goes in, followed by the broccoli florets.
+Because we will be steaming the broccoli, you’ll need to use a pan equipped with a lid After the meat goes out, beef broth goes in, followed by the broccoli florets.
 The lid goes on, and in no time — VOILA!
 Perfectly cooked broccoli.

-Get it?
-Because we’re making beef and broccoli at home, and because we’re at the end of the cooking process?
-Man, do I love a good pun.
-Once the broccoli is fork tender, the sauce is added to the pan and the heat is cranked up just long enough for the sauce to thicken.
+Once the broccoli is fork-tender, the sauce is added to the pan and the heat is cranked up just long enough for the sauce to thicken.
 Then, the beef goes back in, it’s all tossed together, and that’s a wrap.